Assault of a Public Servant Charges

 According to Texas Law, aggravated assault of a public servant occurs when a member of law enforcement, emergency services personnel, or emergency medical staff are assaulted with a deadly weapon or suffer serious bodily injury.
 If any of the hypothetical situations above include the use of a deadly weapon, the charges will be enhanced and the penalties can be far more severe.

 In these cases, deadly weapons can include knives, handguns, explosives, and even a shod foot.
 If you’ve been charged with assault of a public servant and a weapon was involved, contact a criminal defense lawyer familiar with serious assault charges.
 They will need as much of a head start as possible to defend you against assault of a public servant charges.

 What is the Punishment for an Assault of a Public Servant Conviction in Texas?

-In Texas, simple assault of a public servant is considered a third degree felony charge and the punishment you’re facing if convicted is dismal.
-The possible prison time for a conviction is 10 years, plus an additional 10 years of probation and a fine of up to $10,000.
+In Texas, simple assault of a public servant is considered a third degree felony charge and the punishment you’re facing if convicted is punitive.
+The possible prison time for a conviction is up to 10 years, plus an additional 10 years of probation and a fine of up to $10,000.
 Keep in mind, the maximum punishment means 25 years of being forbidden to own a firearm, 20 years of not voting and a lifetime of having to list a violent felony conviction on job applications.
 A result like this for a first-time offender is unacceptable.
 This places a premium on hiring a criminal defense law firm that has a proven track record of defending citizens of Fort Worth and the surrounding cities of Tarrant County, Texas from assault of a public servant charges.